-Nutella Stuffed Brownie Cupcakes with Baileys Buttercream Frosting is an unapologetic dessert you’ll love well beyond St. Paddy’s Day.
+Nutella Stuffed Brownie Cupcakes with Baileys Buttercream Frosting is an unapologetic dessert you'll love well beyond St. Paddy's Day.
+Basically, if you like cake and brownies, you'll get the best of both worlds with these cupcakes.
+Plus, they're filled with everyone's favorite hazelnut chocolate spread and crowned with a hefty piping of Baileys-laced buttercream.

 Remember to PIN THIS to save the recipe for later!